Stanford Energy is brought to you by the Precourt Institute for Energy

 Bruce E. Cain is a Professor of Political Science at Stanford University and Director of the Bill Lane Center for the American West.
 He received a BA from Bowdoin College (1970), a B Phil. from Oxford University (1972) as a Rhodes Scholar, and a Ph D from Harvard University (1976).
 He taught at Caltech (1976-89) and UC Berkeley (1989-2012) before coming to Stanford.
 Professor Cain was Director of the Institute of Governmental Studies at UC Berkeley from 1990-2007 and Executive Director of the UC Washington Center from 2005-2012.
 He was elected the American Academy of Arts and Sciences in 2000 and has won awards for his research (Richard F. Fenno Prize, 1988), teaching (Caltech 1988 and UC Berkeley 2003) and public service (Zale Award for Outstanding Achievement in Policy Research and Public Service, 2000).
 His areas of expertise include political regulation, applied democratic theory, representation and state politics.
 Some of Professor Cain’s most recent publications include “Malleable Constitutions: Reflections on State Constitutional Design,” coauthored with Roger Noll in University of Texas Law Review, volume 2, 2009; “More or Less: Searching for Regulatory Balance,” in Race, Reform and the Political Process, edited by Heather Gerken, Guy Charles and Michael Kang, CUP, 2011; “Redistricting Commissions: A Better Political Buffer?” in The Yale Law Journal, volume 121, 2012; and Democracy More or Less (CUP, 2015).
 He is currently working on problems of environmental governance.

-Janet Chikofsky is a Program Associate at Climate Interactive, where she provides research and support for leaders using Climate Interactive’s climate and energy tools.
+Janet Chikofsky is a Program Coordinator at Climate Interactive, where she provides research, analysis, and support for leaders using Climate Interactive’s climate and energy tools.

 Janet earned her bachelor’s degree in Human Biology from Stanford University, where she concentrated in Environmental Health.
 Before joining Climate Interactive, she worked with Duke Medicine Global, a consulting team at Duke University providing global health education and policy analysis for international organizations.
 Janet has also worked for Heifer International, planning and facilitating experiential education programs addressing global poverty and environmental problems.
-Janet is passionate about empowering people to make informed and equitable environmental decisions.
-She lives in North Carolina with her husband and enjoys backpacking in any mountain range she can find.
+Janet lives in North Carolina with her husband and enjoys backpacking in any mountain range she can find.

 The availability of low-cost but intermittent renewable electricity (e.g., derived from solar and wind) underscores the grand challenge to store and dispatch energy so that it is available when and where it is needed.
 Redox-active materials promise the efficient transformation between electrical, chemical, and thermal energy, and are at the heart of carbon-neutral energy cycles.
 Understanding design rules that govern materials chemistry and architecture holds the key towards rationally optimizing technologies such as batteries, fuel cells, electrolyzers, and novel thermodynamic cycles.
 Electrochemical and chemical reactions involved in these technologies span diverse length and time scales, ranging from Ångströms to meters and from picoseconds to years.
 As such, establishing a unified, predictive framework has been a major challenge.
 The central question unifying our research is: “can we understand and engineer redox reactions at the levels of electrons, ions, molecules, particles and devices using a bottom-up approach?”
 Our approach integrates novel synthesis, fabrication, characterization, modeling and analytics to understand molecular pathways and interfacial structure, and to bridge fundamentals to energy storage and conversion technologies by establishing new design rules.